marcusagit/P3_BROWN/README.md

 This project uses a pi pico w to control many motors autonomously using data retrieved by a mpu6050 IMU.

+Look at main.c for the entry of the program.
+Currently just tests the imu output and driving the motors.

 ## Current Features:
 - read acellerometer and gyrometer info from mpu6050 sensor
 - control stepper motor direction and speed